31 Things to Do With Kids in Philly When It’s Cold Outside

 With a giant indoor play structure, ball pits, and cars to push and ride, it’s nearly impossible to get the tykes to leave Kids at Play (3502 Scotts Lane, suite 711, East Falls).
 At Phield House (814 Spring Garden Street, Callowhill), five-and-unders can play with hula hoops, balls and parachutes during the Little Jawn open-gym time.
 As a bonus, coffee is flowing for mom and dad.

-Inside their 35,000-square-foot warehouse, the geniuses at Craft Hall (901 North Delaware Avenue, Northern Liberties) put a playground, games, bunnies, and a chicken named Waffles, plus cheese boards and pitchers of beer.
+Inside their 35,000-square-foot warehouse, the geniuses at Craft Hall (901 North Delaware Avenue, Northern Liberties) put a playground, games, and shuffleboard, plus barbecue platters and pitchers of beer.
 Bowling alleys like South Bowl, Bowlero and Lucky Strike (various locations) have weekday and weekend hours, lane bumpers and kid-friendly eats.

 Find trampolines, obstacle courses and playgrounds as far as the eye can see at Urban Air (various locations); daredevils can try the Sky Rider indoor coaster to fly over it all.
-Philadelphia Rock Gym (various locations) hosts Kids Night on Fridays, with two hours of unlimited top-rope climbing for ages six to 15.
-Parents can drop off, too.
+Philadelphia Rock Gym (various locations) hosts Kids Bouldering Club, where coaches are on hand to give lessons to all levels of climber.

 Three mini getaways to try.